If you’re visiting Cuba’s capital and don’t know yet what to do in the city, here are the 7 best things to do in Havana and many other tips 😉

 The city tour in a vintage car passes by Parque Central, El Capitolio, Grand Teatro de la Habana, Chinatown, a cigar factory in Centro Habana, Plaza de la Revolution, Universidad de Habana, Parque John Lennon, Hotel Nacional, El Malecon and New Havana.

 I recommend taking this tour at the beginning or the end of the day, because of the heat.
-And even though some people consider it too touristy, it’s one of the best things to do in Havana.
+And even though some people consider it too touristy, it’s one of the best things that you can do in Havana.

 After all, where else in the world will you get the chance to take a city tour in a stunning vintage car??